SpencerTuft/lex-ana-cs236-byu/README.md

 (Token_Type,"Value",Line_Number)
 ```

-Notice there are no spaces on either side of the commas separating the three token's elements.
+Notice there are no spaces on either side of the commas separating the three token'reg elements.
 The token type should appear in this list, spelled exactly as specified (all capital letters).
 The text is the value of the token surrounded by double quotes.
 You should have only one token per line, and the last line should look like:
 ```
 Total Tokens = ###
 ```